macleginn/style-transfer/README.md

 A project on style transfer with open-weight LLMs using ICL, DPO, and guided generation.
-[LambdaG](https://github.com/macleginn/lambdag) is used as a main tool for evaluating stylistic imitation and for guided generation.
+[LambdaG](https://github.com/macleginn/lambdag) is used as the main tool for evaluating stylistic imitation and for guided generation.